Description of the Indicator

 How is the region performing?

-Since 1990, housing density has steadily but slightly increased in all three counties.
-Housing density for the state followed a similar trend, except for a slight decrease (1.2 percent) in 2023.
-Although Luzerne County has the highest number of housing units among the three counties, Lackawanna County is the densest, with 215.1 units per square mile.
-Wayne County is the least dense, with 42.7 units per square mile.
+Since 1990, housing density has steadily increased in all four counties in most years.
+Housing density for the state followed a similar trend, except for a slight decrease (0.2 percent) in 2021.
+Although Luzerne County has the highest number of housing units among the four counties, Lackawanna County has the densest housing stock, with 218.3 units per square mile.
+In contrast, Wyoming County is the least dense, with 32.5 units per square mile.